Soft Navigations and Interaction Contentful Paint

 5. For each interaction context of document’s interaction id to interaction context’s values:

-1. If is scroll is true and interaction context’s first scroll timestamp is unset:
+1. If is scroll is true and interaction context’s first scroll timestamp is 0:

 1. Set interaction context’s first scroll timestamp to timestamp.

-2. If is input is true and interaction context’s first input timestamp is unset:
+2. If is input is true and interaction context’s first input timestamp is 0:

 1. Set interaction context’s first input timestamp to timestamp.

-1. If interaction id is null, return null.
+1. If timing entry is null, return null.

-2. Let interaction context be the result of calling get or create context for interaction with document, interaction id, and event.
+7. Let interaction context be the result of getting or createing the context for an interaction given document and timing entry.

 [Exposed=Window]